 The City Street Department is responsible for the removal of snow from city streets.
 High volume streets are plowed differently than local streets.

 Wisconsin Rapids property owners must clear snow and ice from their sidewalks within 24 hours of a snowfall.
 The city provides sand barrels at various locations around the city.
 Residents may use the sand on their sidewalks if the ice cannot be removed.
 If the snow is not cleared and ice is not cleared or sanded, the city will clear the walk when time allows and will charge the property owner a substantial amount for use of city labor and equipment.
 Owners of corner lots are requested to keep sidewalks open to streets.
 Snow that is removed may not be pushed, thrown, or blown onto city streets.

 The city also asks that property owners remove snow from fire hydrants adjacent to their properties as a fire safety measure and that residents be good neighbors and assist the elderly and handicapped with removal of snow from their sidewalks.

-To report any snow related conditions, please call 715 421-8218 Monday through Friday 7:00 p.m. to 3:30 p.m.
-If the situation demands immediate attention outside normal business hours please notify the Wisconsin Rapids Police department.
+To report any snow related conditions, please call 715 421-8218 Monday through Friday 7:00 a.m. to 3:30 p.m.
+If the situation demands immediate attention outside normal business hours, please notify the Wisconsin Rapids Police Department.